Insanyngame/insanyngame/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a extremely new programmer to the society, began to learn c++ on March, 2020.
+I'm an average programmer that began to learn c++ on March, 2020.
-Currently, I'm learning JavaScipt by using the [Eloquent Javascript](https://eloquentjavascript.net) guide, that a friend introduced me.
+Currently I program Discord Bots(with JS), websites and games(with HTML, CSS and JS).

 I have a dream to become a really professional programmer, and every day that passes, I feel my dram being accomplished a little bit.

 Thanks for reading!
 Hope you a good day!

+Contact me on Discord: Insanyngame#5040